galette/galettedoc/source/usermanual/contributions.rst

    :align: center
    :alt: Add a transaction

 After adding a new transaction, you will be redirected to a new contribution creation.
-If this new contribution does not dispatch the remaning amount of the transaction, galette will propose you to create another one.
-Per default, the amount of a new contribution from a transaction will be the remaning amount of the transaction.
+If this new contribution does not dispatch the remaining amount of the transaction, galette will propose you to create another one.
+Per default, the amount of a new contribution from a transaction will be the remaining amount of the transaction.

 .. image:: ../_styles/static/images/usermanual/transactions_add_cotisation.png
    :scale: 50%